Close Menu

 At our SSD law firm we are experts in helping you prove you deserve SSD benefits for lupus.
 We develop your case so that your medical records show the SSA you cannot work due to your lupus symptoms.

 Our legal team works to prepare you and your case for success.
 Over the course of your case, we will collect your medical records.
 Medical records from your treating sources prove you deserve benefits.
 We will also try to get statements from your doctors.
-These statements should support your case and state you cannot work due to lupus.
+These statements should support your case and state you cannot work due to your medical condition.

 You must seek treatment for you lupus in order to win benefits.
 We know you need SSD and SSI benefits to replace your income.
-Over the past 30 years, we have won over $100 million in back due and ongoing benefits for our clients.
+Over the past 30 years, we have won over $100 million in ongoing and past due benefits for our clients.
 We have helped hundreds of people with lupus.
 Take advantage of our free review of your case.
 Contact us today.

 Our lawyers want to be your legal team.
 We bring over 30 years of experience to your Social Security case.
 For example, Dianna Cannon practices and teaches SSD law.
 She has been helping people win SSD benefits for thirty years.